jordwalke/VimBox/README.md

 Now, `git mergetool` will resolve rebase and merge conflicts directly inside of `MacVim`.

-#####MacVim as a git commit message editor:
+#####Setup Commit Message Editor:

-The following will tell git to use `MacVim` as your git commit message editor.
-This special command will ensure that when you close your `MacVim` window, that you resume back to the command line `iTerm`.
+Make sure to tell your shell that `MacVim` is the way that you'd like to edit commit messages.
+This special command will ensure that when you close your `MacVim` window, you will return back to the command line `iTerm`.
 Replace with your shell rc file and terminal app name.

-######Setup:

     echo export EDITOR='mvim -f --nomru -c "au VimLeave * !open -a iTerm"' >> ~/.bashrc echo export GIT_EDITOR='mvim -f --nomru -c "au VimLeave * !open -a iTerm"' >> ~/.bashrc